Lincoln Towers

-Lincoln Towers is an apartment complex on the Upper West Side of the New York City borough of Manhattan that consists of six buildings with eight addresses on a 20 acre campus.
+Lincoln Towers is an apartment complex on the Upper West Side of Manhattan in New York City, consisting of six buildings with eight addresses on a 20 acre campus.

 Location and description

 It is bounded on the south by West 66th Street, on the west by Freedom Place, on the north by West 70th Street, and on the east by Amsterdam Avenue.
 Each building has a West End Avenue address, although one of the Lincoln Towers buildings has its entrance on West 66th Street, another on West 70th Street, and another is closer to Amsterdam Avenue than West End Avenue.
 Some buildings have 28 floors and some have 29 floors and between 15 and 20 apartments per floor.
 Lincoln Towers houses so many people that some buildings are their own polling place.
 The ground floor of each building is primarily occupied by professional offices and other small businesses; the upper floors are residential.